Super K\"ahler structures on the complex Abelian Lie supergroups: Geometric quantization

 9pt

-We extend Gelfand's notion of model of Lie group \cite{gz}, by saying that a model of the connected Abelian Lie supergroup $ G $ is a unitary $ G $--representation on a super Hilbert space in which every member of $ \wh{G} $ occurs with multiplicity one.
-To construct such a model, we need a strictly convex function whose gradient mapping is surjective: an example is given by \eqref{kebe}\textit{(a)}.
+We extend Gelfand's notion of model of a Lie group \cite{gz}, by saying that a model of the Lie supergroup $ G $ is a unitary $ G $-representation on a super Hilbert space in which every member of $ \wh{G} $ occurs with multiplicity one.
+To construct such a model, we need a strictly convex function whose gradient mapping is surjective.

 13pt

 {\it Proof of Corollary \ref{mode}:}